 12 January 1935: Ehud (Tim) Rogers signed by Arsenal from Wrexham (of the 3rd Division North).
 One source quotes this date as 1934.
 He made 16 league appearances and scored 5 goals.

 12 January 1993: Cup Match 7 in Arsenal’s Cup Double season.
 Arsenal 2 Nottingham F 0, in League Cup round 5.
 Ian Wright scored both goals.
 All in all Wright scored 10 in the FA Cup that season and five in the League Cup.
-No Arsenal player has ever scored more than 15 Cup goals in one season.
+No Arsenal player has ever scored more than these 15 Cup goals in one season.

 12 January 1952: Norwich 0 Arsenal 5, FA Cup 3, on the way to another cup final.
 Lishman (2), Logie, Goring and Roper scored.
-Lishman 2, Lgoie, Goring and Roper got the goals with 38,964 in the crowd.
+Lishman 2, Logie, Goring and Roper got the goals with 38,964 in the crowd.

 12 January 2003: Birmingham 0 Arsenal 4.
 Two goals from Henry against Birmingham City took his Arsenal total to 100 goals in all competitions.